qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

      - You can choose to calculate the distance to all the points in the target layer (*0*) or limit to a number (*k*) of closest features.

+   * - **Use ellipsoidal calculations**

+       ``Added in 4.4``
+     - ``USE_ELLIPSOID``
+     - [boolean]

+       Default: True
+     - If checked, the algorithm will bypass the spatial index and calculate ellipsoidal distances for all point combinations.
+       This will reduce performance but provide accurate results.

    * - **Distance matrix**
      - ``OUTPUT``